White House, US diplomats clash over travel order

 "This ban stands in opposition to the core American and constitutional values that we, as federal employees, took an oath to uphold," a draft of the cable said.

-U.S. officials said at least several hundred diplomats indicated they would sign the memo and that it was expected to be formally submitted later Monday.
+U.S. officials said at least several hundred diplomats indicated they would sign the memo and that it was expected to be formally submitted, perhaps by Tuesday, pending edits to several drafts that were circulating.
 The final number of signatories will not be available until it is submitted, the officials said.
 The officials disclosed internal discussions on condition they not be quoted by name, in part because they feared retaliation.

+Trump's secretary of state nominee Rex Tillerson is still awaiting Senate confirmation and it was unclear how we would respond to the memo.

-Spicer defended the executive order and said its impact had been "blown way out of proportion and exaggerated."
+Spicer, however, was not sympathetic and defended the executive order.
+He said its impact had been "blown way out of proportion and exaggerated."

 "The Dissent Channel is a longstanding official vehicle for State Department employees to convey alternative views and perspectives on policy issues," department spokesman Mark Toner said.
 "This is an important process that the acting secretary, and the department as a whole, value and respect.
 It allows State employees to express divergent policy views candidly and privately to senior leadership."